 For those that haven’t mastered hand-rolling (or even ventured into it), joint rolling machines allow almost anyone to roll a joint with minimal time and energy invested.

-It’s the first and easiest step to stop relying on others (be it more costly jays at a dispensary or bugging a friend), and allows you to take command of your cannabis consumption.
-Beside, sometimes after a long day, it’s just easier to let the machine get it.
+It’s the first and easiest step to stop relying on others for your joint needs (either the more costly jays at a dispensary or bugging a friend to roll joints for you), and allows you to take control of your cannabis consumption.
+Sometimes, after a long day, it’s just easier to let the machine get it.

 Inconspicuous and Standard Dosing

-Although cannabis is gaining international acceptance, many still attach a stigma to bigger joints.
+Although cannabis is gaining international acceptance, many still attach a stigma to larger, cone- shaped joints.
 The clean, uniform, cigarette-like appearance that joint rolling machines produce is simply easier to blend-in in social settings, and closer to what non-smokers are used to seeing consumed.
-The standard 1¼ inch size is a manageable dose on the go that’s less likely to attract gawkers (though the smell still might).
+The standard 1¼ inch size is a manageable size on the go that’s less likely to attract gawkers (though the smell still might).

 Cons of Joint Rolling Machines

-We highly suspect that most people against joint rolling machines have either never used one, or only used poorly made ones, and poorly made joint rollers are everywhere, so it’s a decent guess.
+We highly suspect that most people against using joint rolling machines have only used poorly made ones, and poorly made joint rollers are everywhere, so it’s a decent guess.
 The key element to a joint roller is the rolling sheath.
 These can vary in material from high-quality synthetics to old-fashioned vinyl.
 The vinyl ones, while cheap and readily found, tend to roll joints unevenly or too tight.
 You’re left with a joint prone to canoeing and tough to draw; ultimately, less desirable to smoke.

 All machines take a little trial and error to find the right fill amount, but if your joint roller is constantly making bad jays and flinging product at you, it’s worthwhile to ditch it for a better one.
-Joint rolling machines are fairly cheap, so if you buy one you don’t like, at worst, you’re out $6-8.
+Joint rolling machines are fairly cheap, so if you buy one you don’t like, at worst you’re out $6-10.